IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 * The Director slot occupied by the IETF Chair ex officio or a delegate selected by the IESG will serve a two-year term.
-This allows the term length for this slot to align with the term lengths established in {{RFC7437}} (BCP10), Section 3.4.
+This potentially allows the term length for this slot to align with the term lengths established in {{RFC7437}} (BCP10), Section 3.4, should the IESG want to do so.

 ## IETF LLC Board Director Limit {#term-limit}